wis/SWEB-react/README.md

-and has an `http://` URL scheme, and not when the web page is that's of an opened HTML file from disk with a `file://` URL scheme or of a browser extension with a `moz-extension://` or `chorme-extension://` URL scheme (that's built with the `watch` command), the bundler, Parcel 2, loads the updated modules/components and refreshes the console but the components don't get updated.
+and has an `http://` URL scheme, and not when the web page is that's of an opened HTML file from disk with a `file://` URL scheme or of a browser extension with a `moz-extension://` or `chorme-extension://` URL scheme (that's built with the `watch` command), the bundler, Parcel 2, loads the updated modules/components and [clears the console](https://github.com/wis/parcel/blob/bb8ae0a5d81d8fd31ba8a677a7e69fda2c65ab06/packages/runtimes/hmr/src/loaders/hmr-runtime.js#L60) but the components don't get updated.